erika-e/gsheet_reading_list_digest/README.md

 # gsheet_reading_list_digest
 This javascript project integrates with a google sheet to generate a daily digest email from a backlog of links to read.

+## How to Get Started

+This was designed to be used with no coding background!
+Follow the simple steps below to get started.

+1. Create a new google sheet with the gmail account you want to use for the emails
+2. Click on `Tools` > `Google Apps Script`
+3. Paste the entire contents of the `Code.js` file into the script editor
+4. Use the `Run` menu on the script editor window to run the onOpen function
+5. When prompted, authorize the script
+6. A new menu, `Digest Menu`, will now appear on your google sheet
+7. Run the menu function `Run Initial Setup`

 ### Columns in the ReadingList Sheet

 The reading list sheet drives the update emails and allows you to categorize, rate, and manage your personalized digest content.